Skip to main content

 How do you get started?

-We'll assume that if you acquired a new customer, you also have a contracted job to start.
+In most cases, when you acquire a new customer, you’ll also have a contracted job ready to begin.

 The work is displayed with the Customer-Location, Job, Team, and Shift.